Data lineage: Fault tolerance

 Lineage capture systems must also be fault tolerant to avoid rerunning data flows to capture lineage.
 At the same time, they must also accommodate failures in the DISC system.
 To do so, they must be able to identify a failed DISC task and avoid storing duplicate copies of lineage between the partial lineage generated by the failed task and duplicate lineage produced by the restarted task.
 A lineage system should also be able to gracefully handle multiple instances of local lineage systems going down.
-This can achieved by storing replicas of lineage associations in multiple machines.
+This can be achieved by storing replicas of lineage associations in multiple machines.
 The replica can act like a backup in the event of the real copy being lost.

 Black-box operators

 Lineage systems for DISC dataflows must be able to capture accurate lineage across black-box operators to enable fine-grain debugging.
-Current approaches to this include Prober, which seeks to find the minimal set of inputs that can produce a specified output for a black-box operator by replaying the data-flow several times to deduce the minimal set, and dynamic slicing, as used by Zhang et al. to capture lineage for NoSQL operators through binary rewriting to compute dynamic slices.
+Current approaches to this include Prober, which seeks to find the minimal set of inputs that can produce a specified output for a black-box operator by replaying the dataflow several times to deduce the minimal set, and dynamic slicing to capture lineage for NoSQL operators through binary rewriting to compute dynamic slices.
 Although producing highly accurate lineage, such techniques can incur significant time overheads for capture or tracing, and it may be preferable to instead trade some accuracy for better performance.
 Thus, there is a need for a lineage collection system for DISC dataflows that can capture lineage from arbitrary operators with reasonable accuracy, and without significant overheads in capture or tracing.

 Efficient tracing

-Tracing is essential for debugging, during which, a user can issue multiple tracing queries.
+Tracing is essential for debugging, during which a user can issue multiple tracing queries.
 Thus, it is important that tracing has fast turnaround times.
-Ikeda et al. can perform efficient backward tracing queries for MapReduce dataflows, but are not generic to different DISC systems and do not perform efficient forward queries.
+Ikeda et al. can perform efficient backward tracing queries for MapReduce dataflows but are not generic to different DISC systems and do not perform efficient forward queries.
 Lipstick, a lineage system for Pig, while able to perform both backward and forward tracing, is specific to Pig and SQL operators and can only perform coarse-grain tracing for black-box operators.
 Thus, there is a need for a lineage system that enables efficient forward and backward tracing for generic DISC systems and dataflows with black-box operators.